Sagiri721/Himawari-Docs/Scripting reference/Sound.md

 # Sound

 The Himawari2D framework supports .mp3 and .wav files.
-Sound my be added to the engine files via the Sounds folder.
+Sound may be added to the engine files via the Sounds folder.

 ## Instantiate sound object

-To create a sound object you need to pass in the name of the file and if the sound will loop or not.
+To create a sound object, you need to pass in the name of the file and if the sound will loop or not.
 ```java
 Sound sound = new Sound("mysong.wav", true);
 ```